 - Maple syrup: you may be surprised we aren't using brown sugar (or coconut sugar), but I find that maple syrup works best in this recipe.
 Be sure to use pure maple syrup, not pancake syrup.

-- Eggs: you'll need 2 large eggs.
+- Eggs: 2 large eggs.

 - Raspberries: opt for sweet, juicy raspberries for the ultimate blondies!
 We fold the raspberries in whole, no need to tear them into smaller pieces.